torvalds/linux/Documentation/vm/numa_memory_policy.rst

 structure, struct mempolicy.
 Details of this structure will be discussed in context, below, as required to explain the behavior.

-Linux memory policy supports the following 4 behavioral modes:
+NUMA memory policy supports the following 4 behavioral modes:

 Default Mode--MPOL_DEFAULT
 	This mode is only used in the memory policy APIs.
 Internally,